 In fact, such has been the undeniably far-reaching and pervasive influence of feminism upon this Ummah, the issue of women going to the Masjids has become a useful barometer to distinguish between the droves of feminized self-appointed ‘Mujtahids’ who have mushroomed today, and the extremely few Ulama-e-Haqq remaining today who have managed to remain unscathed and uninfluenced by the unprecedented onslaught of Kufr ideologies, and have thus remained steadfast in upholding authentically the Fatwa of Prohibition of all Four Madh-habs.

-The following points will aid further in understanding the unanimous Fatwa of the Aimmah Mujtahideen and Fuqaha of all Four Madh-habs with regards to this issue:
+The following points will aid further in understanding the Fatwa of the Aimmah Mujtahideen and Fuqaha of the Four Madh-habs with regards to this issue:

 (1) Rasulullah (sallallahu alayh wasallam) granted a special concession for women to emerge from their homes to go to the Masjid based on strict pre-conditions which he (sallallahu alayhi wasallam) set, and which were being met widely by the Sahabah (radhiyallahu anhum) – the most blessed and pious society that ever existed.
 It is futile and an exercise in redundancy to quote later Fuqaha stating this initial ruling of Rasulullah (sallallahu alayhi wasallam).
 No-one has ever denied that the initial dispensation existed, albeit based on stringent conditions set by Rasulullah (sallallahu alayhi wasallam) himself.